 This is the policy and procedure for all qualified students with a disability to obtain reasonable accommodations at William & Mary, including the Virginia Institute of Marine Science (the university).
 It is for all types of students - undergraduate and graduate, degree-seeking and non-degree seeking, full-time and part-time.
 Only students who identify themselves as having a disability and seek accommodation using these procedures are eligible.
 Students who have been accepted but have not yet enrolled may also access this policy.
 Applicants are also covered by this policy for accommodations needed in the admissions process.

 This policy defines the process for eligible students to seek reasonable accommodations in any of the university’s programs and activities.
 Students engaged in academic work off site (such as internships for course credit and study away) should contact the Office of Student Accessibility Services to determine whether William & Mary or the other entity (such as the business where the student is interning) is responsible for making accommodations.
 (The ability to accommodate a student with a disability should be a precondition to any business, agency, or organization that wants to participate in an internship or externship agreement with the university.)
+Typically, accommodation requests for internship sites should be made directly with the site.
+SAS can assist students with this process.
 In the case of academic course work taken at another institution of higher learning, the Director of Student Accessibility Services will serve as consultant and information source for students arranging accommodations at these locations.

-This policy generally does not apply to student employees who are seeking accommodation relating to their jobs; the Office of Student Accessibility Services may coordinate with the Office of Diversity & Inclusion, which processes employee accommodation requests, to assist student employees.
+This policy generally does not apply to student employees who are seeking accommodation relating to their jobs; the Office of Student Accessibility Services may coordinate with the Office of Human Resources, which processes employee accommodation requests, to assist student employees.
 See Employee Reasonable Accommodation Policy and Procedure.II.
 Purpose

 This policy and procedure enable the university to comply with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, which require reasonable accommodations made for qualified students with disabilities and prohibit the university from excluding such students from, or denying them the benefits of, its programs or activities.
 They help satisfy William & Mary’s Code of Ethics, Statement of Rights and Responsibilities, and Policy on Discrimination, Harassment, and Retaliation.